DragoonsBets/drgDB/README.md

 # Dragoons Databases

-This proyect contains all the databases of Dragoons.
+This proyect contains all the databases of Dragoons for our cluster.